-“The unequivocal fact [is] that a significant number of restaurant owners are benefiting financially from the addition of surcharges that are represented to customers as paying for employee health care,” the civil grand jury says in a scathing report.
+“The unequivocal fact [is] that a significant number of restaurant owners are benefiting financially from the addition of surcharges that are represented to customers as paying for employee health care,” the civil grand jury said in a scathing report.
 The owners can reclaim the health care dollars that aren’t used, “thus increasing their profits even more,” the report notes.

 In its review of 38 San Francisco restaurants, the civil grand jury found that two-thirds of them added surcharges for workers’ health care, generally 4 percent.
 Eighteen restaurants collected a total of more than $2.17 million in surcharges.
 Of that, about $1.16 million was spent on health care expenses--leaving $1 million extra.

-The Healthy San Francisco law
+The Healthy San Francisco Law

 The surcharge business is an unforeseen offshoot of San Francisco’s 2008 Health Care Security Ordinance, which provides health care to San Francisco residents without insurance (the Healthy San Francisco program) and requires businesses to help fund health care for their employees in San Francisco.
 How much employers must spend depends on the size of the workforce and the number of hours employees work; it amounts to a maximum of about $4,540 per full-time employee at large businesses, and about $3,000 per employee at companies with less than 100 staffers.